-Formed in 1994 from the old South Africa Defence Force and the paramilitary wings of various anti-apartheid organizations. the South Africa National Defence Force (SANDF) is widely regarded as the best trained and best equipped military in sub-Saharan Africa.
-The SANDF currently has 73,450 active-duty troops and close to 15,050 reserves divided between an Armv.
-Navy, Air Force, and health service.
-Although the SANDF is a small force relative to the size of South Africa, it has a large and portfolio growing regional responsibilities.
+Formed in 1994 from the old South Africa Defence Force and the paramilitary wings of various anti-apartheid organizations, the South Africa National Defence Force (SANDF) is widely regarded as the best trained and best equipped military in sub-Saharan Africa.
+The SANDF currently has 66,150 active-duty troops and close to 15,050 reserves divided between an Army, Navy, Air Force, and health service.
+Although the SANDF is a small force relative to the size of South Africa, it has a large and growing portfolio of regional responsibilities.
 South Africa's defense budget equals about 1% of GDP.

-Army: Composed over 38,000 active-duty troops and more than 12.250 reserves. the Army has two major multi-unit bases - Thaba Tshwane at Pretoria and Tempe at Bloemfontein - in addition to smaller, single-unit bases throughout the country.
+Army: Composed of over 32,250 active-duty troops and more than 12,250 reserves, the Army has two major multi-unit bases - Thaba Tshwane at Pretoria and Tempe at Bloemfontein - in addition to smaller, single-unit bases throughout the country.
 The main responsibilities of the army are to defend South Africa and regional allies from attack, assist the police in case of emergency, and supply and maintain peacekeeping forces.

-Navy: The Navy, which comprises over 6,100 active-duty troops and more than 850 reserves, operates from 4 major stations, the largest of which is south of Cape Town at Simon's Town.
+Navy: The Navy, which comprises over 5,500 active-duty troops and more than 850 reserves, operates from 4 major stations, the largest of which is south of Cape Town at Simon's Town.
 The primary focus of the Navy is to protect South Africa's maritime trade, which accounts for 50% of GDP.
 The Navy conducts antipiracy missions in the waters surrounding southern Africa with an emphasis on the ports at Cape Town and Durban.

-Air Force: Composed of about 9,800 active-duty troops and roughly 850 reserves, the Air Force is primarily responsible for South African airspace and troop deployment locations.
+Air Force: Composed of about 8,900 active-duty troops and roughly 850 reserves, the Air Force is primarily responsible for South African airspace and troop deployment locations.
 Other responsibilities include transporting government officials and providing light air support and transport capabilities to the Army and police during border protection and internal security operations.